 Students and their families may have “Special Circumstances” due to COVID-19 or other unforeseen circumstances beyond their control that impact the ability to pay for expenses associated with college attendance.
-Students who have experienced a change in financial circumstances not reflected on the 2021-2022 FAFSA may initiate a review of their federal aid eligibility by completing the 2021-2022 Special Circumstance Form (PDF).
+Students who have experienced a change in financial circumstances not reflected on the 2023-2024 FAFSA may initiate a review of their federal aid eligibility by completing the 2023-2024 Special Circumstance Form on our forms page.
 Please review the list of qualifying circumstances below before submitting the special circumstance form and remember to attach all required documents.
 Submit all documents in person, by secure document submission portal, or by mail.

 The Office of Financial Aid provides an estimated cost of attendance in your financial aid notification in myRedDragon.
 Requesting an increase to your budget increases your eligibility for loan such as PLUS loan or private/alternative loan.

 Examples of budget increases considered:

 - Additional required educational expenses related to your academic program.